-Clays have been used for centuries as a method to help beautify the skin.
-They are available as a fine powder and are present in almost all traditional beauty regimens.
+Clays have been used for centuries to beautify the skin.
+They’re available as fine powders and are present in almost all traditional beauty regimens.

 They exfoliate, clean and invigorate the skin while improving blood circulation.
 Clay has the ability to absorb excess oils, dirt and harmful toxins from the skin.
-The addition of herbs add even greater benefit.
+The addition of herbs adds even greater benefits.

 Cosmetic clays are made up of different mineral contents, and each clay type has a different effect on the skin.
 The high mineral content of clay rejuvenates the skin while the clay exfoliates and stimulates blood circulation to the skin.

 Regular use of clay facials will remove dead skin cells, improve circulation to the skin, remove debris from the pores and bring about a smooth healthy glow.
 Each clay has the ability to absorb toxins from the skin but they differ in their level of absorption.

 Clays are commonly used in facials, but they can also be added to body powders and soaps.
 Cosmetic clays come in beautiful hues including pink, deep red, light sage green, yellow, white, grey and blue.
 This array of colours makes them a popular choice for use as a natural colourant in soap, lotions, creams and bath salts.

 Clays that are suitable for dry, sensitive or normal skin are Pink Kaolin, White Kaolin, Yellow Kaolin, and Rose.

 Clays that are suitable for oily skin are Bentonite, French Green, Green Illite, Red Kaolin, Blue Montmorillonite, Red Montmorillonite, Moroccan Red, and Multani Mitti (Indian Fullers Earth).

 Clays that are suitable for all skin types are Dead Sea, Rhassoul and Sea varieties.